nus-cs2113-AY2021S2/ip/README.md

 ### Prerequisites: JDK 11

-### Note: The special character | has been reserved by Lyon to store information into the .txt file, so any inputs containing this character will be rejected by Lyon.
+### Special note: The special character | has been reserved by Lyon to store information into the .txt file, so any inputs containing this character will be rejected by Lyon.

 ## Setting up